rangle/ngCourse2/handout/di/angular2/avoiding_collisions_opaque_token.md

 Here, regardless of whether or not the same value is passed to the constructor of the token, it will not result in identical symbols.

-After replacing the old strings with `OpaqueToken`s instead, Angular is able to resolve the correct entities.
+Replacing the old strings with `OpaqueToken`s allows Angular to resolve entities as both modules intended.

 _app/email/email.module.ts_
 ```typescript